Need a Synthesis Essay Written Fast?

 What Is a Synthesis Essay

-Writing a synthesis essay is just like writing any other form of a thesis.
+Writing a synthesis paper is just like creating any other form of thesis.
 According to the synthesis essay definition, it is a written discussion of ideas.
-They tend to draw on two or more sources from academic papers, fiction sources, speeches, interviews, articles, lectures, and observations.
+They tend to draw on two or more sources from academic papers, fiction sources, speeches, interviews, articles, lectures, or observations.

 In other words, if you have two ideas from a similar topic, you can isolate the core of what they’re trying to say.
-For instance, you might have a paper on why dolphins hate being in aquatic theme parks, and one on the depression of monkeys in zoos.
-Your combined thesis can be: animals suffer when in captivity.
+For instance, you might have a paper that examines the use of smartphones in the modern world, and another on the rise of teenagers in social media.
+After synthesizing the information, you may come up with a combined thesis like: smartphones and social media are not destroying a generation.

 Two Types of Synthesis